trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/advanced_concepts.rst

    * [LINESMOOTHING\BLOCKEDRELAXATION] Use a dense matrix container to store the local block associated with one vertical line.
 This is the safe fallback variant.
 Use the **LINESMOOTHING\_BANDEDRELAXATION** variant instead.

 All the other parameters in the parameter sublist correspond to the usual parameters for relaxation based smoothers such as Jacobi, Gauss-Seidel or Symmetric Gauss-Seidel methods.
-Refer to Section :ref:`level_smoothers` or the Muelu user guide [1]_ for an overview of all available parameters.
+Refer to Section :ref:`level_smoothers` or the MueLu user guide [1]_ for an overview of all available parameters.

 Footnotes
 =========